IFCA-Advanced-Computing/frouros/README.md

 ## 🕵🏻‍♂️️ Drift detection methods

-The currently implemented detectors are listed in the following diagram.
+The currently implemented detectors are listed in the following table.

 <table>
 <thead>